russianZAK/translator/README.md

 ```javascript
 Show translation in code!
 ```
-# - Replacement of google or yandex tranclsators!
+# - Replacement of google or yandex translators!

 ```javascript